kanokkorn/RL-bot/README.md

 Reinforcement learning for construction site robot
 ======

-Robot that navigate through construction site using Q-learning written in python 3 powered by TensorFlow and Robot operating system
+Robot that navigate through construction site using Q-learning written in python 3 powered by Pytorc and Robot operating system

 How this work
 ------